Shopee/shopee-react-knowledgeable/README.md

 Shopee React Knowledgeable is a talk series focusing on technology, ideas, and experiences as an engineer at Shopee.

+We happen _every Friday in our last working hour_.
+This means 6pm nearly all Fridays, with the exception of public holidays, or in collision with other company events.

+You may also find us here:

 - [Twitter @reknowledgeable](https://medium.com/reknowledgeable)
 - [YouTube Channel](https://www.youtube.com/channel/UCswxnKjnWhnSR00wC1J8LZA)